nus-cs2103-AY2425S1/tp/README.md

 sorting features for quicker and easier organisation and contact retrieval.

 # Acknowledgements
-This project is based on the CampusConnect project created by the [SE-EDU initiative](https://se-education.org).
+This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).